 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

-Women, youth, and other vulnerable groups become proactive agents of agrifood systems transformation, benefiting from enhanced agency in policy dialogues, greater participation in the co-design of innovations and programs, and a better ability to demand, access, and control use of services and technologies, contributing to gender equality, empowerment and greater resilience to climate change for 3.5 million women.
+Women, youth and other vulnerable groups become proactive agents of agrifood systems transformation, benefiting from enhanced agency in policy dialogues, greater participation in the co-design of innovations and programs, and a better ability to demand, access and control use of services and technologies, contributing to gender equality, empowerment and greater resilience to climate change for 3.5 million women.

 |NUTRITION, HEALTH & FOOD SECURITY